Tuntufye4/idsr-backend/README.md

 # IDSR API

 - IDSR API is an integrated disease surveillance response api which is based on the IDSR World health organisation form.
-- It contains all the categories of the IDSR WHO form as a separate service.
+It contains all the categories of the IDSR WHO form as separate services.

 ## IDSR API Categories/Services